How To Get Rid of Acne Scars: Best Treatment Options & More

 Chemical peels up the ante when it comes to treating acne scars with chemical exfoliants.
 Professional chemical peels use either AHA, BHA, PHA, TCA or more intense exfoliating acids to unclog pores, resurface the skin and minimize acne scars or other types of hyperpigmentation.
 There are 3 general levels of chemical peels: light or superficial chemical peels, medium-depth chemical peels and deep chemical peels.
 Medium-depth chemical peels are the option most highly recommended to treat moderate acne scars or hyperpigmentation.
 However, you need to remain cautious if you have dark skin and speak with your dermatologist before booking a chemical peel treatment (often only superficial peels are recommended for those with brown or black complexions).

-Acne Scars 8
+Woman with Acne Scars

 Credit: Ayanna Denise/Pinterest